The Best Is Yet to Come (Bonnie Tyler album): Music and lyrics

-The Best Is Yet to Come adopts the sound of 80s pop rock.
+"The Best Is Yet to Come" adopts the sound of 80s pop rock.
 Tyler told Ultimate Classic Rock she felt "When the Lights Go Down" had a similar sound to the music of Bruce Springsteen and Rod Stewart.

 The album contains four cover songs; "Somebody's Hero" by C.B.
 Green, "I'm Only Guilty (Of Loving You)" previously recorded by Chick Willis and Tab Benoit, "I'm Not in Love" by 10cc, and "Catch the Wind" by Donovan.
 The latter two songs had originally been intended as bonus tracks on Tyler's previous album, Between the Earth and the Stars.
 "Stronger Than a Man" was first performed by Deborah Cox on The Kate, recorded in October 2018 and broadcast on 31 May 2019.
+However Bonnie was the first recording artist to record the song.

 "Stuck to My Guns" features Ecuadorian musician Leo Rojas on panpipes.
 Tyler met Rojas at the Vatican's Concerto di Natale in December 2019, where both had been invited to perform in the presence of Pope Francis.
 Rojas later teased a collaboration with Tyler in an Instagram post.